 This salad is rich in nutrients and health properties.

 Pomegranate arils contain are a source for fibre, protein, vitamins and potassium, all essential for wellbeing.
-The juice and peel of pomegranates also contain powerful antioxidants such as punicalagins and is said to help reduce inflammation.
+They are thought to reduce the risk of heart disease as well as reduce growth of cancer: https://naldc.nal.usda.gov/download/7460/PDF The juice and peel of pomegranates are said to contain powerful antioxidants such as punicalagins that help reduce inflammation.
 There are studies with preliminary findings suggesting that pomegranates help in inhibiting the growth of cancer cells in cancers such as breast cancer and prostate cancer.

 Parsley contains components with health benefits, viz volatile oil components and flavonoids (again with anti inflammatory and anti oxidant properties), folic acid and vitamins.

 Tomatoes are rich in lycopene, and many varieties contain higher levels of Vitamins A and C.

 Radishes are high in fibre and in potassium.
 They are said to have anti inflammatory and diuretic properties which may be helpful in counteracting the effect of some urinary conditions.
 Radishes are detoxifiers and are rich in vitamin-C, folic and anthocyanins.

 Cucumbers are noted for a high level of Vitamin K.